wevote/weconnect-server/README.md

 You can run this command as often as you want, and it will cause no harm.
 <br><br>

-### Make a live copy of .env.config-template to the .env.config file
+### Make a live copy of .env-template to the .env file

-Right-click on the `.env.config-template` file in Webstorm, and paste it as `.env.config`
+Right-click on the `.env-template` file in Webstorm, and paste it as `.env`

 <img src="docs/images/WebstormPasteConfig.png" alt="Alt Text" width="1200" >

-Open `.env.config` in WebStorm by double-clicking on it
+Open `.env` in WebStorm by double-clicking on it

 <img src="docs/images/EnvConfigEditing.png" alt="Alt Text" width="1200" >